savedra1/clipse/README.md

 ### 3. Efficiency 💥

-Due to Go's inbuilt garbage collection system and the way the application is built, `clipse` is pretty selfless when it comes to CPU consumption and memory.
+`clipse` is pretty selfless when it comes to CPU consumption and memory.
 The below image shows how little resources are required to run the background event listener used to continually update the history displayed in the TUI...

 <p align="left">